 Group therapy is often considered one of the most important parts of drug abuse rehab and recovery as the support of your peers can make all the difference in changing your life from a current addict to being in recovery.
 You’ll work with others in rehab at our center struggling with other types of addiction during your stay at Vantage Point who can teach you the skills needed to be successful in your recovery after you leave our doors.

 Family therapy can be very important for recovering prescription drug addicts as the support of loved ones can make a tremendous difference in the recovery outcomes.
 Family sessions at our center’s rehab program will focus upon education about recovery, any family dynamics that need to be addressed, and teach your loved ones ways they can support you during this process.

 As a holistic treatment and rehab center, you’ll be offered several types of experiential therapy at our center designed to complement traditional therapeutic approaches.
 These include:

 Continuing Care and Levels of Care

-As your time with us draws to a close, you’ll work very closely with your discharge planner, treatment team, and loved ones to come up with the best solution for your aftercare needs.
-Some clients find that they’re not quite ready to leave the structure of an inpatient program and may opt to join a residential program or a sober living center.
-Others may find they’re able to discharge to intense outpatient therapy such as an intensive outpatient program (IOP) or a partial hospitalization program (PHP).
+As your time in rehab for prescription drug addiction at our center draws to a close, you’ll work very closely with your discharge planner, treatment team, and loved ones to come up with the best solution for your aftercare needs.
+Some clients find that they’re not quite ready to leave the structure of an inpatient treatment center and may opt to join a residential rehab program or a sober living center.
+Others may find they’re able to discharge to outpatient therapy such as an intensive outpatient program (IOP) or a partial hospitalization program (PHP).
 These programs allow clients to work on their sobriety and recovery during the day while returning home in the evenings and weekends.
-A few people may feel ready to return to their home life with referrals to our traditional outpatient therapy and community resources.
+A few people may feel ready to return to their home life after prescription drug rehab at our center with referrals to our traditional outpatient therapy and community resources.